 Lee set about to construct one of the most opulent apartment buildings in the city on West Grand Boulevard, envisioning that the wide roadway would be lined with dense, upscale residential mid-rises.
 Designed by Charles Noble with a set budget of $1.1 million, 5 Lee Plaza was planned as an upscale apartment tower with hotel services.
 1 4 5 The ground was broken for the 15-story structure 3 on May 1, 1927, which was completed in 1929 by the Otto Misch Company 5 at the cost of $2.5 million.
 2 4

-Lee Plaza was decorated with terracotta sculpture and tile that represented the Art Deco style with a Mediterranean influence and faced with orange glazed brick.
-3 The top featured red Spanish tile and capped with copper.
-The interior was fitted with 220 one- to four-room apartments, each featuring a Servidor for dry cleaned clothing.
+Lee Plaza was decorated with terracotta sculpture and tile that represented the Art Deco style with a Mediterranean influence and faced with orange-glazed brick.
+3 The top featured red Spanish tile and was capped with copper.
+The interior was fitted with 220 one- to four-room apartments, each featuring a Servidor for the dry cleaned clothing.
 3 5 The one- and two-bedroom units came furnished while fittings for the three- and four-bedroom units were optional.
 5 The first floor contained a small grocery store and ballroom, while the basement featured a beauty parlor, children’s playroom, and game room.
 Other amenities included daily maid service and radio service.
-The common areas boasted Italian marble floors, exquisite walnut wood paneling, hand painted frescos and detailed barrel vaulted ceilings with polychromed plasterwork.
-5 Most notable was Peacock Alley, named for the use of blue, gold and green colors in the coffered ceiling of the barrel-vaulted walkway.
+The common areas boasted Italian marble floors, exquisite walnut wood paneling, hand-painted frescos, and detailed barrel-vaulted ceilings with polychromed plasterwork.
+Most notable was Peacock Alley, named for the use of blue, gold, and green colors in the coffered ceiling of the barrel-vaulted walkway.